 Please contact us to arrange group visits.

 Schools : Classes of up to 35 can be accommodated for visits, depending on the activity.
 Workshops / talks on “Our Local Area”, “Victorian Airdrie / Coatbridge” and “The Home Front” (WW2) are available.
 Visits to Local Studies can be linked to general visits to Airdrie Library.

 Local Groups/Societies: Parties of up to 20 adults can be accommodated.
 Workshops on “Tracing your Family Tree for beginners” are available.

 If you are unable to visit Airdrie Local Studies in person, we offer to carry out research on your behalf for a maximum of 2.5 hours.
 The first half hour is free of charge; thereafter an hourly rate is applied.
 Contact the Local Studies Officer for current charges.

 A photocopier is available to the general public for copying of items up to A3 size.

 Microfilm reader/printers allow visitors to view and print from our microfilm holdings of newspapers, census returns and Old Parish Records.

-There is a soft drinks machine on the ground floor of the library.
-There are also a number of outlets within a short walking distance of the library that can provide refreshments.
+There are a number of outlets within a short walking distance of the library that can provide refreshments.